Sion Sommerkino

 Popcorn and beer: the open-air cinema at Cinenova in Ehrenfeld

 Cinenova, the city’s largest arthouse cinema, is located in a former parcel depot in the multicultural, working-class district of Ehrenfeld.
-In the summer, they transform the beer garden into an open-air cinema, showing a combination of films with high artistic value and more mainstream films, many in the original language (with German subtitles).
+In the summer, they transform the beer garden into an open-air cinema, showing comedies, dramas, action movies and, of course, arthouse films.
+Many of the screenings are in the original language (with German subtitles).

 Quirky charm: the open-air cinema at the Odonien beer garden